BrooksHaasDoor/MovieLibraryManagementSystem/README.md

 ✅ Movie List Display: Display the list of movies in a DataGridView control, showing essential information like movie title and release year.

-✅ Movie Details: When a user clicks on a movie in the DataGridView, display the movie's full details in a separate form.
+✅ Movie Details: When a user clicks on a movie in the MessageBox, display the movie's full details in a separate form.
 This form should show all the information entered during movie entry.

 Search Functionality: Implement a search bar that allows users to search for movies by title, genre, or director.
 Display the search results in the DataGridView.